cdessanti/pgFDW_mapd/README.md

 (
-    table_name 'flights_2008_10k',  -- name of the table on remote database required query 'select ...' -- optional if specified the query specified will be used as an inline view limit number_of_rows -- optional this parameter will limit the number of rows returned by FT will default is 100000 )
+    table_name 'flights_2008_10k',  -- name of the table on remote database required query 'select ...' -- optional if specified the query specified will be used as an inline view limit 'number_of_rows' -- optional this parameter will limit the number of rows returned by FT will default is 100000 )
 ```